This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 You might be familiar with cardamom from Indian cooking, but it’s also a very popular ingredient in Scandinavian recipes, especially baking.

-You can buy cardamom as pods or pre-ground.
+You can buy cardamom pods, whole seeds, or pre-ground.
 As with any pre-ground spice, the flavor won’t be as strong, but it’s certainly easier for most folks.

-If you buy the pods, remove the seeds and grind them with a spice grinder or mortar and pestle.
+If you buy the pods, remove the cardamom seeds and grind them with a spice grinder or mortar and pestle.
 I use a coffee grinder for my spices as it makes quick work of them.
+(Just make sure clean it well if you also have to use it for coffee!)

 This recipe calls for 1 teaspoon of ground cardamom.
 You might be tempted to add more, but with freshly ground cardamom a little goes a long way, so I recommend making this as written the first time!